What priorities should guide the U.S. relationship with China?

 This unit also includes an Options Role Play as the key lesson and an additional synthesis lesson that allows students to synthesize new knowledge for assessment.
 You do not need to use the entire unit; feel free to select what suits your classroom needs.

 “The China unit was fun for my students and we held deliberations online using Zoom.
 It gave them a great opportunity to practice deliberating foreign policy.
 The curriculum is a great source of information.
 The readings are very informative and the videos really help students process the information.
-Overall, it’s really a wonderful resource for me.” – Taylor, Public Middle School Teacher, Florida
+Overall, it’s really a wonderful resource for me.” – Taylor, Middle School Teacher, Florida

 READINGS